Aezux/Encryption/README.md

 # Encryption
-A simple plaintext encryption program
+This simple program can be used for encrypting and decrypting messages.